yarnpkg/website/_posts/2017-07-11-lets-dev-a-package-manager.md

 ...
 Still... wait, is this script still running?
 That's not good, right?

 At this point we can safely assume that there's something wrong in our code - Babel is not that large, and the execution should have stopped a long time ago.
 In order to better understand what happened, open the [babel-core](https://yarnpkg.com/en/package/babel-core) page on Yarnpkg, and check its dependencies.
 You should see babel-register.
 Good.
-Now, open the [babel-register](https://yarnpkg.com/en/package/babel-runtime) page on Yarnpkg, and check its dependencies.
+Now, open the [babel-register](https://yarnpkg.com/en/package/babel-runtime) page on Yarnpkg, and check its own dependencies.
 You should see...
 Yup.
 Babel-core.
 Now can you guess what happened?
 Because of the circular dependency, we've been iterating over babel-core, then babel-register, then babel-core, then... etc. Eventually, our code will end up using too much RAM and will get killed by the OS.
 That's really not good.

 Fortunately, the fix is fairly easy!
 Remember that in Node, `node_modules` directories can be nested.
 If a package can't be located inside the current directory `node_modules`, Node will try looking for it inside the parent directory `node_modules`, then its grandparent `node_modules`, etc, until it finds a satisfying match.
 Let's take advantage of that: